Apple iPhone 12 review: Superfast speed, if you can find 5G

 These were odd places to have blazing fast speeds, though.
 Even before the coronavirus pandemic, these areas did not have much foot traffic.
 The carriers have said ultrafast 5G speeds would be great for data-heavy tasks like streaming video, but I had no desire to do much streaming while standing on those street corners.

 Why the nondescript locations?
-Karen Schulz, a Verizon spokeswoman, said the company ran into complex engineering tasks in San Francisco.
+Karen Schulz, a Verizon spokesperson, said the company ran into complex engineering tasks in San Francisco.
 While ultrafast 5G relies on access to light poles, most of the city’s utilities infrastructure is underground.
 Verizon’s progress to deploy 5G has run into red tape, she said.

 When I tested the new iPhones on the vanilla 5G network, any speed improvement was hardly noticeable.
 In the best cases, vanilla 5G was twice as fast as 4G, or 209 megabits a second compared with 103 megabits on 4G.
 But in some locations, 5G was slower than 4G.
 In one part of the Mission district, for instance, 5G speeds reached 28 megabits a second compared with 39 megabits on 4G.